 Littering and dog fouling has long been a problem in Tenterden and I applaud this initiative for a healthier environment.

-Ashford is following in the footsteps of seven other Kent authorities, including Maidstone Borough Council, who Kingdom already works successfully with.
+Ashford is following in the footsteps of seven other Kent authorities, including Maidstone Borough Council.